ckeditor/ckeditor5-linters-config/packages/eslint-plugin-ckeditor5-rules/README.md

 // Incorrect import:
 import Position from '../../ckeditor5-engine/src/model/position';

-// Will be fix to:
+// Will be fixed to:
 import Position from '@ckeditor/ckeditor5-engine/src/model/position';
 ```